reymaktoufi/Reyhaneh-Maktoufi/index.md

 ![image](http://nnsi.soc.northwestern.edu/wp-content/uploads/2013/01/Rey-copy.jpg)

 Reyhaneh is a PhD candidate in Media, Technology, and Society at Northwestern University.
-Her main fields of interest are science communication, curiosity, and public engagement in with scientists.
+Her main fields of interest are science communication, curiosity, and public engagement with scientists.
 She works at the [Nonprofit Network and Social Impact Lab](https://nnsi.northwestern.edu/about-us/people-2/) where she researches nonprofit mergers and attitudes toward nonprofit-corporation partnerships.
 She is also a researcher at the [Adler Planetarium](http://www.adlerplanetarium.org/#0m5qPHF4VP2Hw1TA.97), where she studies science communication and facilitates workshops on communciation skills.

-Her working background is mainly in audience outreach in nonprofits, mostly in the field of health.
+Before starting a PhD, Rey has been working as a health communictaion facilitator and cancer preventive/palliative care campiagn manager in Tehran, Iran.
 Rey currently enjoys working with different nonprofits such as The Story Collider for the Communicating Science Conference [ComSciCon - Chicago](https://comscicon.com/) as an organizer.
 She also engages in science outreach through writing [blog-posts](https://reyhanehmaktoufi.wordpress.com/) and making science [comics](https://www.instagram.com/thecosmicrey/).